A free business bank account is perfect for new businesses or those switching banks, helping you avoid monthly fees.

 - Integrated accounting with Xero, QuickBooks, and Sage

-- Minimum cash deposit fees of £4 or 0.55% of the total amount when depositing at Post Offices.
+- Minimum cash deposit fee of £4 or 0.55% of the deposit amount

-- 2.99% non-sterling transaction fee for using a card abroad
+- 2.99% non-sterling transaction fee for card use abroad

 Eligibility Criteria